wolfspyre/puppet-eucalyptus/README.md

 The **eucalyptus::kern_module** defined type fires `/sbin/modprobe` to insert or remove the specified kernel module via an exec depending on the value of the ensure parameter.
 It is arguable if this should be handled by the eucalyptus module or if a suitable upstream replacement module should be recommended and demonstrated so as to take advantage of community modules.

+The **eucalyptus::nc** class is responsible for the installation, configuration, ordering, and enablement of the NC packages and services.
+It generates the `$registerif` variable via a regex of the `$eucalyptus::conf::vnet_pubinterface` variable, and sets the `$host` variable from the `ipaddress_${registerif}` variable.

+The **eucalyptus::nc::config** class is responsible for realizing the certificate files exported from the `eucalyptus::clc::config` services

+The **eucalyptus::nc::install** class is responsible for installing the `eucalyptus-nc` package, and enabling the `eucalyptus-nc` service.

+The **eucalyptus::nc::reg** class is responsible for realizing the `eucalyptus_config` resource. exporting an exec resource by which nodes can register the nc component.
+It runs `/usr/sbin/euca_conf` with the necessary flags to register the node, unless the *$host* resource is found in `/etc/eucalyptus/eucalyptus.conf`

 The **eucalyptus::repo** class controls the eucalyptus repos.
 It can be tuned to not manage any yum repos if your setup is managing them elsewhere.

 ###Hiera Example